CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Monitoring-Virtual-Device-Counters.md

 ## <span>Caveats and Errata</span>

   - Currently the CPU port is internally added as a member of all VLANs.
-    Because of thisTherefore, packets sent to the CPU are counted against the corresponding VLAN's tx packets/bytes.
+    Because of this, packets sent to the CPU are counted against the corresponding VLAN's tx packets/bytes.
 There is no workaround.

   - When checking the virtual counters for the bridge, the TX count is